 The law has its complications, especially when it comes to common trust disputes.
 Which is why when the law (or an individual) is causing you trouble, there’s a better way to handle common trust disputes.

 That best way forward is to contact a lawyer and have them work within the bounds of the law for you.
-In the case of trusts, this can help make the process easier and can make your dispute more likely to succeed.
+In the case of common trust disputes, the process is easier and more likely to succeed.

-What is a Trust Dispute?
+What is a Common Trust Dispute?

-As you can imagine, the goal of a trust is to minimise complications, but even the best-laid plans do have faults and trust disputes do happen.
+As you can imagine, the goal of a trust is to minimise complications.
+But even the best plans do have faults and trust disputes do happen.